-- 2.10.a.
+2.10.a.
 Faculty members must complete the annual ACGME Faculty Survey.
+(Core)

-(Core) - 2.10.b.
-In addition to the program director, the program should maintain a ratio of at least one core faculty member to each fellow appointed to the program.
-(Core) - 2.11.
+- 2.10.b.
+The core faculty must include at least one ABPN- or American Osteopathic Board of Neurology and Psychiatry (AOBNP)-certified forensic psychiatrist.
+(Core) - 2.10.c.
+In addition to the program director, there must be at least one core faculty member certified in the subspecialty by the ABPN.
+(Core)

+2.11.
 Program Coordinator

 There must be administrative support for program coordination.
+(Core)

-(Core) - 2.11.a.
-The program coordinator must be provided with support equal to a dedicated minimum of 0.2 FTE for administration of the program.
+2.11.a.
+At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program.
 (Core)